 For under $5 you can transform your table settings for Valentine’s Day without buying all new dishes!

-Some custom Valentine’s Day crafts I made and added to my Winter Wonderland décor.
+Check out these easy custom Valentine’s Day crafts I made and added to my Winter Wonderland décor.

 I found some great stuff at Target and made some great little crafts to add in.
 I gilded some ceramic hearts and painted and gilded some gnomes.
 They are both a really cute and easy way to bring in some neutral Valentine’s Day Décor while still keeping the winter love alive!